Team Bartowski | Buy More | The CIA and Other Spies | FULCRUM | The Ring | Volkoff Industries | Everyone Else

-- Ms. Fanservice: She spends a lot of her appearances in her underwear, swimsuits, and sexy cocktail dresses, and very much uses her appearance to advantage.
+- Ms. Fanservice: She is a Head-Turning Beauty and spends a lot of her appearances in her underwear, swimsuits, and sexy cocktail dresses, and very much uses her appearance to advantage.

 - Vitriolic Best Buds: She had no qualms double-crossing Sarah to make herself look better to the government.

 Greta / Richard Noble / Victoria Dunwoody

 An agent(s) under Beckman's direct orders who is stationed at the rebuilt, CIA-run Buy More.
 Many different individuals assume the identity of Greta, for mission ambiguity and other...unclear purposes.

 Eventually, it is revealed that the Gretas were candidates for a new NCS project in which they were candidates vying to be new Intersect Agents.
 Greta-2 and Greta-3 and became the first members of this program, before a nearly catastrophic disaster resulted in the program being taken under Chuck's lead, and the two Gretas are subsequently de-Intersected.